-To achieve the CIM Level 4 Certificate in Professional Marketing, a pass in BOTH mandatory modules plus ONE elective module is required.
-Currently there are two elective modules available, however, the intention is to continue to add more elective modules in response to changing marketplace needs, as required.
+To achieve the CIM Level 4 Certificate in Professional Digital Marketing, a pass in both mandatory modules plus one elective module is required.
+Currently there is one elective module available, however, the intention is to continue to add more elective modules in response to changing marketplace needs, as required.

 The qualification has been structured to reflect the need for a flexible and bite-size approach for today's professional marketer.
-Each module can be achieved as a distinct, self-contained award which can be built up to attain the full certificate.
+Each module can be achieved as a distinct, self-contained award.